wisdom209/gtk-3/README.md

 ## Usage
 `python3 main.py`

 You will see a system tray icon with an associated popup menu.
-Clicking on "Weather Report" or "Random Quote" will display relevant information in a dialog.
+Double clicking on  the system tray icon shows a popup menu.
+Clicking "Weather Report" or "Random Quote" will display relevant information in a dialog.
+Clicking on exit with shut down the system tray.

 ## Limitations